All Saints Church, Claverley: Interior

 The north arcade, other than the easternmost arch, is Norman, dating from the early 12th century.
 It consists of round arches carried on circular piers, with circular capitals.
 The north tower arch is late Norman, with scalloped capitals.
 The northwest buttress of the tower, which was added in the 15th century, projects inside the church forming a round-headed niche, known as the 'seat of penitence'.
 The two-bay arcade to the west of the tower dates from the middle of the 13th century.
 It is carried on octagonal piers with capitals carved with heads and leaves, and a depiction of "two dragons nibbling a human head".
 The chancel arch and the two arches leading into the north chapel are Decorated, and the arch into the south chapel is Perpendicular.
 The nave roof is also Perpendicular, and the chancel has a hammerbeam roof.

 The font is Norman, shaped like a tub, and carved with arcades.
 There is a second font, which is circular, and possibly also Norman.
 The pulpit is Jacobean, and is carved with rosettes under arcading.
 The altar rail dates from about 1912, it is in Arts and Crafts style, and was made by F. Waldo Guy, brother of the vicar of the church at that time.
 In the west arch of the north chapel is the dado of a late medieval screen.
-On the walls of the nave is a scheme of paintings dating from about 1200, including a frieze of fighting knights, under which is painting depicting the martyrdom of Saint Margaret of Antioch.
+On the walls of the nave is a scheme of paintings dating from about 1200, including a frieze of fighting knights, under which is a painting depicting the martyrdom of Saint Margaret of Antioch.
+The frieze, some 50 ft long, shows a series of 15 knights in armour, mostly engaged in single combat.
+It has been suggested that this portrays scenes from the 5th-century poem Psychomachia, a battle between virtues and vices, by Prudentius.
+A recent theory is that the knight with the horn is Roland (the only surviving medieval mural of this hero) and that the Holy Cross is the unifying theme of the mural scheme.
 Between the windows of the clerestory, dating from the 15th century, are paintings of saints or apostles.